piyushagarwal08/Docker-and-Devops/Docker_&_Devops.md

 Kubectl Communicates with----------> K8S
                                     Docker
                                       OS
+* When Docker creates container it attaches IP,MAC,CPU,RAM etc but when K8S creates container using Docker, then it doesn't attach those things through docker and rather get it done by itself
 * It has IP+MAC+CPU(RAM) with Application
 * A Pod encapsulates an application’s container (or, in some cases, multiple containers), storage resources, a unique network identity (IP address), as well as options that govern how the container(s) should run.